jazho76/speculative_execution_exp/README.md

 ## What this PoC demonstrates

-- Speculative execution past a faulting instruction
+- Transient execution of instructions past a faulting access before the fault is resolved architecturally.
 - Encoding secret data into cache state using a Flush+Reload side channel
 - Reliable byte-wise extraction via timing measurements
 - Noise reduction using repeated sampling and statistical decoding